Bee Buzz Box August 2024 Mite Bee Part VA –The Varroa Suggestion Box: Setting the Scene

 Scheme 2 Whack-a-mole miticide treatment strategy

 Then there proved to be an indirect effect of use of miticides on bees themselves.
 While largely selected for low toxicity to bees, there are always, as with most drugs, some side effects.
 For example queens are often quickly superseded.
 Commercial beekeepers are now often combining treatment with requeening.
-That is they requeen requeening that is after treating with a product such as Api-Bioxal products such as Api-BioxalTM and Aluen CAP® (oxalic acid).
+That is they requeen after treating with products such as Api-BioxalTM and Aluen CAP® (oxalic acid).

 But miticides have generated another problem of a more insidious nature.
 Hard chemicals mask bee defences, preventing their evolving to become mite tolerant – they do not allow bees to find ways to look after themselves.
 A particular problem has arisen in the association of Varroa with viruses notably Deformed Wing Virus (see Boxed In)xvii.